Purpose of the Mission

 Transport seafarers to shopping, the Seafarersí Center and upon request to worship or for a tour of city.

 Operate the Seafarersí Centre as a welcoming place where seafarers are provided with an opportunity to connect with volunteers and relax.
-Seafarers are offered free of charge:
+Seafarers are offered:

 o warm clothing.

-Deliver Christmas Gift Bags to crew on ocean-going ships in December.
+Deliver Christmas Gift Bags to ships that are in Port in December.

 Offer an annual Blessing of the Fleet service for local mariners.